 - If time expires while teams are playing the 3rd set (the tiebreaker), at least one of the teams must have reached 5 points for the 3rd game to count.
 Otherwise the match will be reported as a 1-game-apiece draw.
 Combined points will not be used during the regular season matches to determine a winner.

-- Teams are comprised of 5 players plus a goalie on the floor at all times.
-At least two of each gender must be on the floor.
+- Richmond Oval – Teams are comprised of 5 players plus a goalie on the floor at all times with at least two of each gender being on the floor.
 The goalie may be either gender.

 - Teams require at least 4 players, including at least 1 of each gender, in order to play a game (they will play shorthanded unless more of their players show up.
 If a team shows up with less than 4 players (including at least 1 of each gender), they will default that game and be subject to the Urban Rec Default Policy.
 Any team defaulting more than 2 games may be asked to leave the league, with no refunds.